top of page

 When an adult can no longer make sound decisions about their health, safety, or finances, the court may appoint a conservator to step in and help.
 Despite being a trending topic of public discussion commonly associated with celebrities and musicians, it’s one of the most misunderstood areas of law.
 Conservators can range from responsible persons to legal professions always appointed by a judge.
 An attorney will also be assigned to the conserved person to ensure the conservator's actions are legal and ethical.

 As one of the leading conservatorship firms in Connecticut, we are shedding light on the inner workings of conservatorships to dispel polarizing myths.
+Let's start with breaking down the different types of conservatorships.

 Types of Conservatorships